codyfalkosky/GoogleCapstone/README.md

 ### Summary
 [Notebook](./0_Summary.ipynb)
 A simple executive stakeholder summary.
-The simple what is wrong and can we fix it.
+The simple what is wrong, and can we fix it?